silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 #### Ownership through media insertion in content

 Images and other files are tracked as versioned objects.
 If a file is referenced through an HTML text field, it needs to be published for it to be accessible to the public.
-SilverStripe will automatically pick up when an object references files through an HTML text field and recursively publish those files.
+Silverstripe will automatically pick up when an object references files through an HTML text field and recursively publish those files.

 This behavior works both for versioned and unversioned objects.